How do you check age online?

 Self declaration is simply asking users to tick a box, or enter their age or date of birth – without any additional checking against other data sources.

-Technical measures can reduce the risk slightly – for example, allowing any year of birth to be entered, not only a the year from before which the user would meet the site’s minimum age requirement, or preventing users applying trial and error by repeatedly amending their age until they are admitted.
+Technical measures can reduce the risk slightly – for example, allowing any year of birth to be entered, not only a year from before which the user would meet the site’s minimum age requirement, or preventing users applying trial and error by repeatedly amending their age until they are admitted.

 Liveness Check